rochars/byte-data/README.md

 /**
  * Turn numbers and strings to bytes.
  * @param {!Array<number>|string} values The data.
- * @param {number} bitDepth The desired bitDepth for the data.
+ * @param {number} bitDepth The bit depth of the data.
  *   Possible values are 1, 2, 4, 8, 16, 24, 32, 40, 48 or 64.
  * @param {Object} options The options:
- *   - "float", defaults to false, true for floats.
+ *   - "float": True for floating point numbers.
+Default is false.
- *       float is available for 16, 32 and 64-bit values.
+ *       This option is available for 16, 32 and 64-bit numbers.
- *   - "base", base of the output, defaults to 10.
-Can be 2, 10 or 16
+ *   - "base": The base of the output.
+Default is 10.
+Can be 2, 10 or 16.
- *   - "char", defaults to false, true for strings
- *   - "be", defaults to false, true for big endian
+ *   - "char": If the bytes represent a string.
+Default is false.
+ *   - "be": If the values are big endian.
+Default is false (little endian).
+ *   - "buffer": If the bytes should be returned as a Uint8Array.
+ *       Default is false (bytes are returned as a regular array).
- * @return {!Array<number>} the bytes.
+ * @return {!Array<number>} the data as a byte array.
  */
 toBytes(numbers, bitDepth);

 /**
- * Turn a array of bytes into an array of what the bytes should represent.
+ * Turn a byte buffer into what the bytes represent.
  * @param {!Array<number>|Uint8Array} buffer An array of bytes.
- * @param {number} bitDepth The desired bitDepth for the data.
+ * @param {number} bitDepth The bit depth of the data.
  *   Possible values are 1, 2, 4, 8, 16, 24, 32, 40, 48 or 64.
  * @param {Object} options The options.
 They are:
- *   - "signed", defaults to false
+ *   - "signed": If the numbers are signed.
+Default is false (unsigned).
- *   - "float", defaults to false, true for floating point numbers.
+ *   - "float": True for floating point numbers.
+Default is false.
- *       float is available for 16, 32 and 64 bit depths.
+ *       This option is available for 16, 32 and 64-bit numbers.
- *   - "base", defaults to 10, can be 2, 10 or 16
+ *   - "base": The base of the input.
+Default is 10.
+Can be 2, 10 or 16.
- *   - "char", defaults to false, true for strings
- *   - "be", defaults to false, true for big endian
+ *   - "char": If the bytes represent a string.
+Default is false.
+ *   - "be": If the values are big endian.
+Default is false (little endian).
- * @return {!Array<number>|string} The values represented in the bytes.
+ * @return {!Array<number>|string}
  */
 fromBytes(buffer, bitDepth);